-I received a BA in Philosophy at Boston University and a JD at Columbia.
+I received a BA in Philosophy from Boston University and a JD from Columbia Law School.
 After my sophomore year at College I taught a history class in India.
 While studying for the LSAT I gave my friends informal tutoring sessions.
-I tutor all sections of the LSAT.
+I have tutored all multiple choice sections of the LSAT formally since July 2015.

-The LSAT is high stakes and for many, high stress.
-Yet the LSAT does not require a great deal of knowledge.
-It requires a solid understanding of a few basic principles.
-And it requires a few reliable methods to keep track of things in complex situations.
+The LSAT does not require a great deal of knowledge.
+It requires a solid understanding of a few basic principles of interpretation and reasoning.
+It also requires good methods for representing and applying those principles.
 I can help you solidify your understanding of those principles and hone your methods.
-Then you can become independent and you can approach the LSAT with calm.

 What is your teaching philosophy?